AlloyCI/alloy_ci/doc/json/README.md

 ## Examples

-Visit the [examples README][examples] to see a list of examples using GitLab CI with various languages.
+Visit the [examples README][examples] to see a list of examples using AlloyCI with various languages.

 [examples]: ../examples/README.md
 [variables]: ../variables/README.md